-Most people are stuck with the erroneous notion that the path to retirement has to be a long, slow and boring (and when an 8% – 12% ROI is considered a “good return”, it’s not hard to understand why).
+Most people are stuck with the erroneous notion that the path to retirement has to be long, slow, and boring (and when an 8% – 12% ROI is considered a “good return”, it’s not hard to understand why).

-As I mentioned at the beginning of this blog post, I just got a 300% ROI on a property I sold last week.
-If you could get even half that much on a regular basis (which is absolutely achievable with our land investing model, btw), you would be doing dozens of times better than the “great return” of 8% – 12% the stock market will bring you.
+As I mentioned earlier, a typical land deal can earn a 300% ROI… and if you could get even half that much regularly (which is absolutely achievable with our land investing model), you would be doing A LOT better than the “great returns” of 8% – 12% the stock market will bring you.

 To put this in perspective, let’s take a look at a comparison of two retirement savings models.
-In the table below, we have two prospective retirees – John and Sarah.
+The table below shows two prospective retirees, John and Sarah.

 John is investing in a standard Mutual Fund.